Version: SG FLX

 Create an Encrypted Index

-Creating an encrypted index is the same as creating any other index:
+Creating an encrypted index is nearly identical to creating any other index:

 copy